Module Details

 Collage Aesthetic

-Introduction to mixing and combining of visual imagery understanding its development in the 20th century and how to incorporate it for set
+Introduction to mixing and combining of visual imagery understanding its development in the 20th century and how to incorporate it for set design.

 Developing painting digitally